-School Count Based On:
+State-funded Teacher Count Based On:

-Each specific school is assigned a teacher count based on the number of state-funded teachers, student services personnel, and assistant principals who serve 5 months or more of the school year.
+Each specific school/principal is assigned a teacher count based on the number of state-funded and ARRA PRC 140 funded teachers, student services personnel, and assistant principals who serve 5 months or more of the school year.
 This includes all fund 1 certified employees except object 114,125 and 126.
 This calculation includes BUD transactions made throughout the year.
 (See exception below for alternative schools, innovative high schools, and early colleges).